 Summary & Conclusion

-Castable refractory materials are used commercially as a slurry of ceramic fibers, binder, and filler.
+Castable refractory materials are made commercially from a slurry of ceramic fibers, binders, and fillers.
 These slurries are cast into many different shapes and are used in a variety of industrial applications.
-The properties of the formed refractory can vary greatly depending on the amount and composition of three components mentioned above so selection of the appropriate raw materials is critical to the heat-resistance and overall performance of the refractory in the end application.
-LUDOX™ colloidal silica is ideally suited for use as an inorganic binder for the production of incredibly heat resistant and chemically inert refractory materials.
-Contact us today to discuss your current refractory manufacturing process and what LUDOX™ colloidal silica can do for you.
+The properties of the formed refractory can vary greatly depending on the amount and composition of the three components mentioned above.
+Therefore, selecting the appropriate raw materials is critical to the heat resistance and overall performance of the refractory in the end application.